core-wg/yang-cbor/draft-ietf-core-sid-latest.md

   * Secondary contact name, email address, and phone number

-The initial entry in this registry reserved for IANA:
+The initial entry in this registry is allocated to IANA:

 | Entry Point | Size    | Organization name     |
 |-------------+---------+-----------------------|